top of page

 system architecture

-This system architecture diagram maps the EVR platform modules by user persona, feature scope, and external integrations.
-At this stage, only David's dashboard and related components were fully designed.
-The structure lays a clear foundation for expanding future modules for additional personas (Michal and Yossi), as shown at the top.
+This diagram maps EVR’s architecture by persona, feature scope, and integrations.
+At this stage, only David’s dashboard was fully designed; the structure sets the foundation for future modules for Michal and Yossi.

 System Architecture Map.png